We can design and deliver the inventory management policy your business needs

 Inventory levels can be calculated using historical transactions and/or sales forecasts.
 As a matter of truly using inventory to protect the service of a business it is better to use both.

 To have a trusted and useful sales forecast it is critical to having a meaningful demand planning process.
 The demand planning process needs to ensure that the level of forecast error is captured and built into the inventory management calculations.
-You can read more about how we can design and deliver a demand planning process in our section on Demand Forecasting.

 Our inventory consultants can perform a rapid audit of your inventory management policy, and policy adherence.